Dee Dee Warwick: Mercury recordings

 In 1965, Warwick signed with Mercury Records, where she recorded with producer Ed Townsend for their subsidiary Blue Rock label, reaching the R&B Top 30 with "We're Doing Fine".
-It was on the Mercury label in 1966, that she had her biggest hit with "I Want to Be with You" from the Broadway show Golden Boy, a number 9 R&B hit, which just missed the pop Top 40 at number 41 (Nancy Wilson had reached number 54 with her version entitled "I Wanna Be with You" in 1964).
-The follow-up single was the original version of "I'm Gonna Make You Love Me" which, peaking at number 13 R&B and number 88 Pop, was not Warwick's biggest hit, but became her best known number by virtue of its later success as a duet between Diana Ross and The Supremes and The Temptations.
+It was on the Mercury label in 1966, that she had her biggest hit with "I Want to Be with You" from the Broadway show Golden Boy, a number 9 R&B hit, which just missed the pop-aimed Top 40 at number 41 (Nancy Wilson had reached number 54 with her version entitled "I Wanna Be with You" in 1964).
+The follow-up single was the original version of "I'm Gonna Make You Love Me" which, peaking at number 13 (R&B) and number 88 (Radio/Pop), was not Warwick's biggest hit, but became her best-known number by value of its later success as a duet between Motown's Diana Ross and The Supremes and The Temptations.

-Warwick was regarded as one of the first openly lesbian performers within the music industry.